Special election set to fill city's 2nd ward

 Council members met in committee last week to review a resolution passed by Vinton council members in 1984.

 The resolution outlines the conduct of business for the council meeting.
-The major point under discussion dung the meeting was the way an abstention vote would be recorded.
+The major point under discussion during the meeting was the way an abstention vote would be recorded.

 As passed, the ordinance stated that an “abstention vote shall be counted as a vote in favor of the motion.”